mattwright/URLResolver.php/README.md

 Welcome to URLResolver.php
 ====================================================

+This is a fork of URL Resolver by Matt Wright and contributors that works with composer and conforms to psr-4.

 URLResolver.php is a PHP class that attempts to resolve URLs to a final, canonical link.
 On the web today, link shorteners, tracking codes and more can result in many different links that ultimately point to the same resource.